tyler-ball/chef-openstack-testing-stack/README.md

 ## Known Issues and Workarounds

-### RabbitMQ

-The rabbitmq cookbook has attribute `version` = 3.4.3 and `use_distro_version` = false.
-The stackforge cookbooks override the 'use_distro_version' to true.
-Since the version shipped with ubuntu 14 is 3.2.4-1, it fails trying to install reabbitmq-server.
-This testing environment have been patched to change the 'use_distro_version' back to false.

 ### Windows Platform

 When using this on a Windows platform, here are some tweaks to make this work.